couchbase/kv_engine/docs/ErrorMap.md

 an error code should be handled.
 An error code may have more than a single attribute.

+* `item-deleted`: This attribute means that the error is related to operating on a soft-deleted document.

 * `item-locked`: This attribute means that the error is related to operating on a locked document.

 * `item-only`: This attribute means that the error is related to a constraint